Trilarion/lark-tester/README.md

 # Lark parser tester

-A small GUI written in PyQt5 for rapid development and testing of [Lark parser](https://github.com/lark-parser/lark) grammars and transformers.
+A small Editor written in PyQt5 for rapid development and testing of [Lark parser](https://github.com/lark-parser/lark) grammars and transformers.

+## User guide

 ### Keyboard shortcuts